-Not too long ago, I was caffeinating at an academic conference, when I was joined by a few friends who introduced me to one of the student assistants.
+Not too long ago, I was caffeinating at an academic conference, when I was introduced to one of the student assistants.
 “This is Kevin”, they told me.
 “He’s a hyperpolyglot: he can speak with everyone in this room in their native language!”
 Upon learning that I was Greek, Kevin looked down in embarrassment and said that he didn’t know much Greek – and then his face suddenly lit up, and he embarked on an animated chant: “Greek lover, Greek lover, me triha san pullover [your chest hair’s like a jumper]” He followed up with a stream of profanity, which he delivered with the eloquence and creativity of a drill instructor.
 Much merriment ensued.

 What prompted me to remember this story was this newspaper article which claims that the ability to learn languages is determined by our genetic endowment.
 The usual caveats against scientific journalism apply, but the article does raise an interesting question.
 If some individuals have exceptional language learning abilities, what exactly are these traits and how do they contribute to learning?
 Despite the claims made in the article, our level of understanding in genetics and neurolinguistics is just nascent, which means that we can’t answer this question with any degree of certainty.
 With this in mind, what I aim to do in this post is discuss what little we do know about language learning aptitude.